-Command Description router bgp as-number Places you in BGP configuration mode neighbor peer-group-name peer-group Creates a BGP or multiprotocol BGP peer group neighbor ip-address peer-group peer-group- name Configures a BGP neighbor to be a member of a peer group neighbor peer-group-name maximum-prefix maximum [threshold] [warning-only][restart restart-interval] Specifies the allowed maximum number of prefixes show ip bgp Enables you to inspect the contents of the BGP table show ip bgp neighbors neighbor Shows detailed information about a specific neighbor show ip bgp peer-group [peer-group-name] [summary] Enables you to display information about BGP peer groups
+Command Description router bgp as-number Places you in BGP configuration mode neighbor peer-group-name peer- group Creates a BGP or multiprotocol BGP peer group neighbor ip-address peer-group peer-group-name Configures a BGP neighbor to be a member of a peer group neighbor peer-group-name maximum-prefix maximum [threshold] [warning-only] [restart restart-interval] Specifies the allowed maximum number of prefixes show ip bgp Enables you to inspect the contents of the BGP table show ip bgp neighbors neighbor Shows detailed information about a specific neighbor show ip bgp peer-group [peer- group-name] [summary] Enables you to display information about BGP peer groups

-- After working with the "Cheap" provider, you have finally resolved the maximum-prefix violation problem that your network was experiencing.
-You have decided to increase the number of prefixes that are allowed and to make prefix limiting a universally applied policy for all peers. - In this exercise, you will configure router WGxR1 to terminate the neighbor session between you and your upstream providers if you receive more than 50 BGP prefixes from them. - You will use BGP peer groups to implement the policy to ease administration when more peers are added and to minimize router CPU utilization. - Figure 1 shows the connectivity that is established between your AS and the two service providers "Good" and "Cheap."
+- After working with the Cheap provider, you have finally resolved the maximum-prefix violation problem that your network was experiencing.
+You have decided to increase the number of prefixes that are allowed and to make prefix limiting a universally applied policy for all peers. - In this activity, you will configure router WGxR1 to terminate the neighbor session between you and your upstream providers if you receive more than 50 BGP prefixes from them. - You will use BGP peer groups to implement the policy to ease administration when more peers are added and to minimize router CPU utilization.